foxnewsnetwork/fox/README.md

 ```

 #### StringExt
+`integer?/1` : checks if a string can be parsed into an integer

+`float?/1` : checks if a string can be parsed into a float

+`number?/1` : checks if a string can be parsed as either a float or an integer

 `to_url/1` : takes a string and makes it look permalink-like
 ```elixir
 "Breaking!
 Are 50% of Americans trying to kill you?"